commaai/monitoring/README.md

 <img src="https://github.com/commaai/monitoring/blob/master/ss.png">

-They were recording with a <a href="https://shop.comma.ai/products/eon-dashcam-devkit">EON Dashcan DevKit</a>
+They were recorded with an <a href="https://shop.comma.ai/products/eon-dashcam-devkit">EON Dashcan DevKit</a>

 Background
 -----